bmaupin/civ-be-linux-fixes/docs/iris-workaround.md

 # Intel Iris crash workaround

+ⓘ This workaround is already included in the all-in-one patch script in the [readme](../README.md)

 If you're using Intel graphics and the game is crashing:

 1. First, make sure you've read the [readme](../README.md) and applied any fixes there